Freight

 |---|---|---|

-Port & Disbursement is a separate column in the Supplier section, positioned to the right of the Freight column by default:
+Port & Disbursement is a separate column in Costing > Supplier.
+It is positioned next to Freight by default.

 - It is a fixed value copied from the costing template.

-- If you hide this column, any value in it is still included in the Landed Cost calculation.
+- If the column is hidden, the value is still included in Landed Cost.

 Table Flexibility